mexisme/docker-init/README.md

 #CMD /sbin/runsvdir -P /etc/service
 ```

-### Running multi-process with "runit", run as "app" user, with the various service scripts stored in /app/services/
+### Running multi-process with `runit`, run as "app" user, with the various service scripts stored in /app/services/

 ```
 STOPSIGNAL SIGHUP